evkx/evkx.github.io/content/models/volvo/ex30/EX30_Twin_Motor_Performance/_index.md

 ## User interface and control

 The Volvo EX30 Twin Motor Performance has a single screen for the driver.
-The dashboard’s center has a single [infotainment screen](../../../../technology/userinterface/screens/#infotainment-screen) for car information and infotainment.
+The dashboard’s center has a single [infotainment screen](../../../../technology/userinterface/screens/#infotainment-screen) that serves as the primary display for both vehicle information and infotainment functions.

 Key screen details:

 - The touch screen on the dashboard's center is 12.3 inches large

-The model does not have a head-up display.
+The model does not include a head-up display.

 {{< sitefiguresized thumb="models/volvo/ex30/ex30_twin_motor_performance/screens_1_st.jpg" title="Volvo EX30 Twin Motor Performance" width="3000" height="2776"  >}}